itewreed/vhs-teletext-training-files/README.md

 As of recently vhs-teletext now recognizes new subfolders in there.
 When deconvolving use the -f parameter and tell it the name of the new pattern folder to use these pattern.

+# Compatibility
+FS200 pattern files should also work on
+- FS88

+HD630 pattern files should also work on
+- HD620
+- HD628 EG